 How to Relax Your Bladder Muscles

 Most of us probably do not think about our bladder muscles, but your bladder muscles can play a role in overactive bladder (OAB) symptoms.
-Similar to other muscles, you can strengthen the muscles in your bladder and reduce symptoms of OAB.
-Continue reading to find out how to relax your bladder muscles, and how this may improve your OAB symptoms.
+Similar to other muscles on your body, you can strengthen pelvic muscles and strengthen bladder muscles to reduce symptoms of OAB.
+Continue reading to find out how to relax your bladder muscles and how this may improve your OAB symptoms.

 The Relationship Between Bladder Muscles and OAB

 Overactive bladder is a common issue for adults, especially as they age.
 According to the Urology Care Foundation, about 30% of men and 40% of women have symptoms of an overactive bladder.